Jim Ross: Jim Crockett Promotions and World Championship Wrestling (1987–1993)

 In 1987, following Jim Crockett Jr.'s acquisition of the Universal Wrestling Federation and its merger with Jim Crockett Promotions, Ross joined the newly combined organization as a color commentator.
 He worked alongside David Crockett and Tony Schiavone and was soon promoted to lead play-by-play announcer for the National Wrestling Alliance (NWA).

-Ross continued in this role as JCP was rebranded to World Championship Wrestling (WCW) after its sale to media mogul Ted Turner.
+Ross continued in this role as JCP was purchased by Turner Broadcasting System and rebranded to World Championship Wrestling (WCW).
 Following WCW's departure from the NWA in 1991, Ross was paired with longtime NWA commentator Bob Caudle, and also Paul E. Dangerously.
 Around this time, Ross briefly expanded into mainstream sports broadcasting, serving as a commentator for one season of Atlanta Falcons radio coverage in 1992.

 Over time, Ross advanced to become WCW's head of broadcasting.
 However, his tenure was marked by a strained professional relationship with Eric Bischoff, a rising commentator and future executive.
 Ross later claimed that Bischoff effectively promoted himself to WCW's leadership, ultimately leading to a shift in internal dynamics.
 Conversely, Bischoff alleged that Ross had shown favoritism under the direction of then-WCW booker Bill Watts.
 In 1993, after Bischoff was promoted to executive producer, Ross requested and was granted a release from his contract.

-Although Ross had a three-year agreement with Turner Broadcasting, he opted for an immediate buyout, citing concerns that he would be sidelined from on-air work for an extended period.
+Although Ross had a three-year agreement with Turner Broadcasting System, he opted for an immediate buyout, citing concerns that he would be side-lined from on-air work for an extended period.
 According to wrestler Mick Foley, Ross also resigned from WCW's booking committee around this time.
 He officially departed WCW after being removed from television by Bischoff.